As a capstone to a series of articles on sustainability assessments, we look at consultation in place planning and early feasibility studies.

 This article touches upon some of the same issues and is an applied example of community planning using weighted concept selection criteria.
 We report on the use of a tool that may help community workshops grapple with the difficult concept of swing weights

 The City envisaged leasing land to a private tourism park operator.
 It commissioned a feasibility study and planned to seek market proposals.
 It first wanted to conduct a high-level fatal flaw analysis that required input from surrounding residents.
-The City retained Sociometry to advise on engagement for master planning of the Yanchep Lagoon precinct and the former Quinns Rocks Caravan Park.
+The City retained Sociometry to advise on engagement on the Yanchep Lagoon precinct and the former Quinns Rocks Caravan Park.

-The City’s feasibility study consultants had constructed a performance matrix for five preliminary conceptual options.
-They wanted to weight the performance of these options on criteria of importance to the community.
+The City’s feasibility study consultants for Quinns Rocks had constructed a performance matrix for five preliminary concepts designed to help the City articulate its development intent for the site.
+During the course of the investigation, they wanted to assess the performance of these preliminary options or other concepts on criteria of importance to the community.
 Through preliminary interviews, we confirmed that views in the community were highly-polarised.

 The strategy proposed two themed workshops as input to a Community Panel workshop.
 The Community Panel was designed with random selection so that participants were more representative of the broader place-planning local area.